jartmez/suitape/README.md

-# suitape
+# Suitape
-A tiny wrapper for Tape
+A tiny wrapper for Tape to allow grouping tests in suites.